 36) How do you see me fitting into the future growth of the company? (best to ask if you work close enough to them for them to know you and your work well)

 With these questions, you’ll have a clear understanding of how you and your team can progress in your career and what the company is doing (not going to do) to support you.

 - Learn The Top 10 Reasons Companies Fail at Promoting from Within

-- And if you need to convert your CEO to believe more in internal promotions, consider this post: Promote from Within: 4 Key Reasons to Do It at Your Company
+- And if you need to convert your CEO to believe more in internal promotions, consider this post: Why you should promote from within and how to do it well

 Questions about the CEO’s career that can help you